azamaulanaaa/selfhost/README.md

 - `tinyproxy`

+There is also a dynamic profile named "enable".
+Services associated with this profile are dynamically included based on the ENABLE_{SERVICE_NAME} environment variables defined in your .env file.
+For example, if you set ENABLE_DUFS="1" in your .env file, the `dufs` service will be included when the "enable" profile is activated.
+This allows for flexible enablement of services with single profile.

 The following services are associated with specific profiles and will only run when their respective profile (or a combination of profiles) is explicitly activated:

 - `nginx`: For the Nginx reverse proxy.